nodejs/node/doc/api/perf_hooks.md

 * `name` {string}

 If `name` is not provided, removes all `PerformanceMeasure` objects from the Performance Timeline.
-If `name` is provided, removes only the named mark.
+If `name` is provided, removes only the named measure.

 ### `performance.clearResourceTimings([name])`